T-vK/MobilePassThrough/README.md

 ## Potentially useful hardware tools

-[USB Programmer for BIOS/UEFI flashing or unbricking](https://www.aliexpress.com/item/-/32957821101.html) EDID Dummy Plugs for [HDMI](https://www.aliexpress.com/item/-/32919567161.html) and [Mini DisplayPort](https://www.aliexpress.com/item/-/32822066472.html) can be used to make your dGPU write to the framebuffer so that oyu can use [Looking Glass](https://looking-glass.hostfission.com/).
+[USB Programmer for BIOS/UEFI flashing or unbricking](https://www.aliexpress.com/item/-/32957821101.html) EDID Dummy Plugs for [HDMI](https://www.aliexpress.com/item/-/32919567161.html) and [Mini DisplayPort](https://www.aliexpress.com/item/-/32822066472.html) can be used to make your dGPU write to the framebuffer so that you can use [Looking Glass](https://looking-glass.hostfission.com/).
 (Your dGPU needs to be connected to your external HDMI or Display Port for that to work though...
 [This may be possible with some UEFI/BIOS modding](https://github.com/jscinoz/optimus-vfio-docs/issues/2#issuecomment-471234538).)

 ## List of tested GPU-passthrough compatible devices